D-Gooding/GSM-TV-Remote/README.md

 I bought a GSM hat for the arduino https://www.banggood.com/SIM900-Quad-Band-GSM-GPRS-Shield-Development-Board-Geekcreit-for-Arduino-products-that-work-with-official-Arduino-boards-p-964229.html?ab_toppage_rr=1&akmClientCountry=GB&p=VP240122576862201806&custlixnkid=475709&cur_warehouse=CN

-and addeded a Vodafone sim (one of the last 2G carriers in the UK).
+and added a Vodafone sim (one of the last 2G carriers in the UK).
 There was a lot of online examples and documentaion which made it super easy to find the right power supply and debug some of the problems I faced.